Tongue-Tie in Newborn Babies

-Not many people are aware of the medical condition known as tongue tie.
+Not many people are aware of the medical condition known as tongue-tie.
 Instead, they would think of a person unable to speak when flustered.
-However, tongue tie is a medical condition that many babies are born with.
-Read on to know more about this condition.
+However, tongue-tie is a medical condition that many babies are born with.
+In this article, we shall discuss the condition in detail and in the ways it can affect the child.
+Read on to know more.

-Tongue ties are classified according to where the tongue is attached to the floor of the mouth.
+Tongue-ties are classified according to the location the tongue is attached to the floor of the mouth.

-- Class one: This is the most well-known type of tongue tie.
-The tie is at the very tip of the tongue.
+- Class One: This is the most common type of tongue-tie, wherein the tie is at the tip of the tongue.

-- Class two: The tie is farther back towards the middle of the middle of the tongue.
+- Class Two: The tie is farther back towards the middle of the tongue.

-- Class four: Also known as Posterior Tongue Ties (PTT), the tie is underneath the mucous membrane and must be felt for a diagnosis.
+- Class Four: Also known as Posterior Tongue-Tie (PTT), the tie is underneath the mucous membrane.
 Usually, this condition is mistaken for a short tongue.

-Here are a few symptoms of tongue tie that you can look out for in your baby.
-These are:
+Here are a few symptoms of tongue-tie that you can look out for in your baby:

-- Your baby might have difficulty in lifting her tongue to the roof of her mouth or even side to side.
+- Your baby might have difficulty lifting her tongue and touching it to the roof of her mouth or moving it from one side to the other.